12 of the best glamping spots in Queensland

 If you’re all about a room with a view, we raise your hotel room the new glamping options at Elanda Point.

-From 1 April 2018, they’ll be adding two new styles of tents to their campground which for the past 42 years has built a reputation for camping and cabin accommodation only.
+From mid 2018, they’ll be adding two new styles of tents to their campground which for the past 42 years has built a reputation for camping and cabin accommodation only.
 Choose from the Paperbark Tents, which accommodate up to four people with a private ensuite, included breakfast and views out to the fairytale paperbark forest.
 Or the new Wilderness Tents, which bring it back down to earth a little with shared bathroom facilities.

 From within your 30m2 patch of canvas paradise, you’ll have all the important things at your fingertips – a UNESCO biosphere in the Noosa Everglades and world-class dining at Hastings St. Elanda Point is about nothing, if not, balance.